 Before choosing an injection, I recommend you take a look at how much you are moving, the foods you are eating, and if any major stressors are present.
 This way, you can try to do what is in your power to change your pain without relying on external treatments.

 I have seen many people find significant pain relief with these lifestyle changes and I want to make sure you don’t miss out on potential opportunities for relief!

 Dr. Alyssa Kuhn is a physical therapist and osteoarthritis specialist.
 She founded Keep the Adventure Alive to show the world that an osteoarthritis diagnosis is not necessarily a death sentence to everything you love doing!
 Dr. Kuhn helps people all around the world find pain relief, regain confidence, and reignite adventure through virtual services and online programs.
 She breaks through the doom and gloom and brings a fresh, positive perspective to help your arthritic joints.
-You can, in fact, create your own arthritis adventure, and she is on a mission to show you how.
-Learn more about Dr. Kuhn on her Youtube channel or website.
+You can create your arthritis adventure, and she is on a mission to show you how.
+Learn more about Dr. Kuhn on her YouTube channel or website.